Peter Sewally: In popular culture

-Artist Arthur Jafa featured a re-imagining of what Sewally would have looked like in a self-portrait photograph titled La Scala in his art showcase, A Series of Utterly Improbable, Yet Extraordinary Renditions.
+Artist Arthur Jafa featured a reimagining of what Sewally would have looked like in a self-portrait photograph titled La Scala in his art showcase, A Series of Utterly Improbable, Yet Extraordinary Renditions.

 The Brooklyn Museum commissioned filmmaker Tourmaline to create a short film named Salacia focusing on the life of Sewally.
 The short was screened at the museum from May 3 to December 9, 2019.
-The short is currently screened by the Museum of Modern Art as part of their permanent collection.
+As of 2020, it is screened by the Museum of Modern Art as part of their permanent collection.